ibm-cloud-docs/dl/cli.md

   `OFFERING_TYPE`: Specify the Direct Link offering type.
 Values are `dedicated` or `dedicated_hosting`.

   `--output json`: Optional: Specify if you want the output displayed in JSON format.
+Currently, `json` is the only format to choose.

 ### Examples
 {: #example-offering-type}

-ibmcloud dl offering-speeds dedicated
+`ibmcloud dl offering-speeds dedicated`

-ibmcloud dl ospeeds dedicated_hosting --output json
+`ibmcloud dl ospeeds dedicated_hosting --output json`

 ---